European Rewilding Network

 Specification

-Old English longhorn cattle, Exmoor ponies, Tamworth pigs, red deer, fallow deer and roe deer
+Keystone species: English longhorn cattle, Exmoor ponies, Tamworth pigs, red deer, fallow deer, roe deer, Eurasian beaver, white stork.

 Description

-To study and monitor the natural processes and results of a non-goal orientated rewilding project (including affects arising from the absence of apex predators), and to provide a working model that can influence and inform other similar conservation projects both in public and private hands.
+Aim and vision: To monitor and study the effects of a non-goal-oriented rewilding approach—including those arising from an absence of apex predators—and provide a working model for conservation projects in both public and private hands.

 Achievements